tox-dev/pipdeptree/README.md

 If you want to run pipdeptree in the context of a particular virtualenv, you can specify the `--python` option.
 Note that this capability has been recently added in version `2.0.0`.

-Alternately, you may also install pipdeptree inside the virtualenv and then run it from there.
+Alternatively, you may also install pipdeptree inside the virtualenv and then run it from there.

 ## Usage and examples